 Do I need a guide to visit Maras Moray and Machu Picchu?

-Yes, it's required to have a licensed guide to visit Machu Picchu, and it's recommended to have one for Maras Moray as well.
+Yes, a licensed tour guide is required to visit Machu Picchu and Maras Moray.
 A guide can provide valuable insights and historical information about these sites.

 How difficult is the hike to Machu Picchu?